 Never satisfied until he figured out the cause of a patient’s condition, Dr. Beardall studied every technique he could in the healing arts.
 He had the uncanny ability to see the truth.
 An intuitive genius, his connection with a higher source seemed to lead and teach him based on the questions he was asking.
 If he had a difficult patient that had him stumped, he would pour over volumes of journals while his family slept, searching for answers.
 By the patient’s next visit, Dr. Beardall was ready to work through his new discoveries to see if the patient would respond in a positive way.

 Over the course of several years, problems that once stifled him became easy to correct.
 As each new challenge presented itself in his clinic, he faced it with the same drive to understand and succeed.
 In April 1982 Beardall published the first of a series of Clinical Kinesiology manuals with all the reflex points and muscle tests for each of the muscle divisions.
 He held his first seminar in Bandera, Texas on muscles of the temporomandibular joint.

 Through it all, CK became the base on which AMIT was developed.
 Dr. Beardall has been greatly missed yet his passing opened the opportunity for others to grow and develop as we followed in his footsteps.

-The results were not only the rapid correction of acute injuries and the removal of long standing chronic conditions, but improved athletic performance and low injury rates.
+The results were not only the rapid correction of acute injuries and the removal of long-standing chronic conditions but the improved athletic performance and low injury rates.
 The AMIT method with its genesis in Clinical Kinesiology is quickly becoming the standard of care for athletic injuries and human performance improvement and will revolutionize how we approach sports medicine and sports chiropractic.

 Thank you, Alan.